ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 </div>
 </div>

+Git is free.
+You can get Git for any platform at [git-scm.com/downloads](https://git-scm.com/downloads).

-Get Git
+Get Git on your Mac
 ---
-Git is free.
-For either Mac or Windows a very fast way to get Git on your computer is to install [GitHub Desktop](https://desktop.github.com).
+Personally I find it a little bit faster and more comfortable to use the [GitHub Desktop Installer](https://desktop.github.com) for setting up Git on either Mac or Windows.

+On a Mac, after installation, fire up GitHub Desktop, open the Preferences screen, go to the advanced tab and activate *Install Command Line Tools* to have the Git shell on your Mac.
+If you are using GitHub Desktop the first time, you can either install the command line tools from the welcome screen of GitHub Desktop.

+Though not mandatory, for an improved Git experience in the shell, I like to have the following configured:

+- The credential helper to cache my username and password so I don´t have to provide it over and over again when using the https port while connecting to Git servers.
+See [Caching Your Git Password](https://help.github.com/articles/caching-your-github-password-in-git/) for installation advice.

-On a Mac, after installation, open the Preferences screen of GitHub Desktop, go to the advanced tab and activate *Install Command Line Tools* to have the Git console on your Mac.
-Though not mandatory, for an improved Git command prompt and Git command completion with the tab key, I like to have the Bash Git Completion configured on my Mac.
-Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it installed (it includes a Git installation via homebrew, just in case you don´t have Git already on your Mac).
-In addition to the explanations given, add the following lines to your `.bash_profile` to improve your command prompt:
+- Bash Git Completion for an improved command prompt and command completion with the tab key.
+Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it set up (it includes a Git installation via homebrew, just in case you don´t have Git already on your Mac).
+In addition to the explanations given, put the following lines to your `.bash_profile` to improve your command prompt:

 ```
 export GIT_PS1_SHOWDIRTYSTATE=true